rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 - That sounds like a good idea, and I would potentially like to be on that list
 - That sounds like a good idea, but I do not want to be on such a list
 - I'm neutral/I don't know
-- That sounds like a bad idea
+- That sounds like a bad idea (please explain) or I have other thoughts (open response)
-- Other (open response)

 ### What kind of work do you do within the Rust Project?

 Type: select all that apply (optional)

 - Documentation
-- Code Review (PRs)
+- Code review
 - Submitting rollups
-- Design Review (RFCs/MCPs/FCPs)
+- Design review (RFCs/MCPs/FCPs)
-- Issue Triage
+- Issue triage
-- Issue Reporting
+- Issue reporting
 - Moderation
 - Implementing new features
 - Fixing bugs